Ocean Shores, New South Wales: Arts and culture

 The Ocean Shores Arts Expo is an annual art exhibition which features art in the following categories: Watercolour & Gouache, Mixed Media, Printmaking, Drawing & Pastels, Oil & Acrylic, Sculpture / 3D art, Photography and Digital Art.
 It began in 2004 when a group of residents who had come together during the Pacific Highway planning controversy decided to create something uplifting, creative and positive for the community.
 Lions of Brunswick/Mullumbimby financially supported the project as a worthy cultural event to bring community together.
 Local history has been an important cornerstone of the Expo every year with our local historian Frank Mills.
 The Art Expo has taken place over a weekend in August every year.
 Then over the weekend there are local musicians performing, art demonstrations, the Youth art show, a community artwork, and the Artists cafe.

-Retail shopping
+Business and local economy

+The Ocean Shores and surrounding area established a business networking group in 2012, called Business Ashored, to promote and support trade and the local economy.

 The Ocean Village Shopping Centre is a central meeting place for Ocean Shores residents.
-It has a variety of stores including a Coles supermarket, chemist, cafes, FDBs, butcher and Country Target next door.
-New Brighton shops include a real estate agent and holistic health centre, general store, liquor store, post office and café.
-South Golden Beach has a general store and take away café.

 The entrance to the rural hinterland of The Pocket and Main Arm is Billinudgel.
 Billinudgel village has a variety of retail shops including a general store, the historic Billinudgel Hotel, post office, hair dresser and many others.
-Billinudgel also has a large industrial estate including tire shops for auto repairs, storage units, the Brunswick Valley bus depot, Green Pack Wholesale restaurant supply, Cawarra cosmetics manufacturer, hardware shops, sunglass repair shop Sunglass Fix and a curtain blinds factory.

-Business and local economy

-The Ocean Shores and surrounding area established a business networking group in 2012, called Business Ashored, to promote and support trade and the local economy.